zhangxh-qhd/WCCTNet/README.md

 ## Training and Testing
 Use different configs files for fastMRI dataset (configs) and Calgary Campinas single-channel (CC) dataset  (configs_cc)

-please modify the trainDir and validDir in the configs.py or configs_cc.py accordinig to your dataset path
+please modify the trainDir and validDir in the configs.py or configs_cc.py according to your dataset path

 ## train WCCTNet on the fastMRI dataset:
 ``` train